The Medicinal Plant

 Garden was started

-with a generous donation of plants from Mom's Head
+with a generous donation of plants and expertise from Mom's Head

 Mediterranean and Asian medicinal herbs throughout its development.